-Bachelor of Arts in Early Childhood Education
+Bachelor of Arts in Early Childhood Education (non-licensure)

-The School of Education offers a Bachelor of Arts degree in Early Childhood Education.
-The Bachelor of Arts in Early Childhood Education requires the completion of Foundational Core and courses in professional education.
-This degree is designed to prepare student for leadership positions as a Lead Teacher in a variety of diverse programs such as licensed childcare facilities, Head Start programs, non-public school settings, and agencies that support these settings.
+The School of Education offers a Bachelor of Arts degree in Early Childhood Education that does NOT lead to licensure to teach within the state of Indiana.
+This degree is designed to prepare students for leadership positions as a Lead Teacher in a variety of diverse programs such as licensed childcare facilities, Head Start programs, non-public school settings, and agencies that support these settings.